-At the beginning of the war, both sides had decent railroads in which to transport goods, services, troops, men, and much needed food supplies to the major cities.
+At the beginning of the Civil War in 1861 both the Union and Confederate states had railroads in which to transport goods, services, troops, men, and much needed food supplies to the major cities.

-In the North, the railroads were in full force with cities such as Philadelphia, New York, and Washington all having a viable and very productive and efficient railroad system in which to ferry goods and services to and from.
+The North was an industrial powerhouse and it’s railroads were in full force connecting major cities such as Philadelphia, New York, and Washington all having a viable, very productive and efficient railroad system in which to ferry goods and services to and from.